God's Little Acre

 The Girlfriend Experience (2009, Soderbergh.)
 Chelsea makes money.

-Concluding with an exploration of more Soderbergh films, and some market discussions.
+Soderbergh's output inventories series of elliptical figures, soft powers, tech threats and some market discussions.
 (Only The Girlfriend Experience also points back to concerns of virtuality.)

-Concluding significantly, the Amygdala Kimi is a problem the Amygdala can't fight.
-Creeping into Web 3, people can learn to maximize their own space and commands to override the brain.
+In the end, Amygdala Corp's Kimi is a problem the company can't beat.
+Web 3, people can learn to maximize their own space and commands to override the brain.
+As the product fulfills its initial false promise, it saves Angela and serves justice once she finds a way to take control of the smart device away from the company's power.
 The problem can also be the solution.
-The end of the movie is beautiful because it is perfectly resolved and against all odds.
+The end of the movie is beautiful.
+It conjures perfect resolutions.
+Hunted and outnumbered victims are saved.
+Angela conquers all that holds her back, against all odds.
 We get to join in the fantasy that survival can be (well, it can be!) achieved at the last possible moment.

 Angela overcomes what paralyses her and transfers it to the currency to survive.
 She decides to trust her fellow.
-It's a big leap, and for now, for those Jews in the diaspora countries, it is biggest hope and similarly, long shot.
+It's a big leap, and for Jews it is perhaps our biggest current hope and biggest long shot.
 That we won't have to hide.
 We won't have to rely only on ourselves.
-A neighbor will SEE.
-They will HEAR.
+A neighbor will see.
+They will hear.
+Bearing witness.
 They will come to our aid, through their own personal risk, and we will save each other.
-This is a joyful moment to re-watch KIMI now, as a Jew in the United States.
+This is a joyful moment to re-watch Kimi now, as an American; a Jew in the Diaspora.

-In the end, the phobic, the isolated and the Jew are saved by being eyed.
+In the end, the traumatized Jew are saved by being eyed.
 Not eyed by big brother/ big brother specifically, but by the eyes of a watcher, the eyes of a neighbor (Kevin), the eyes of an ally.

 evade